Onyme13/Homemade_Glider_Tracker/README.md

     ```
 5. Go in to the file and install all needed python libraries by running:
     ```
+    sudo apt install python3-pip
     cd Research-Project
+    ```
+    After installation of pip, you can verify that pip is installed by running.
+Then install the needed python libraries:
+    ```
+    pip --version
     pip install -r requirements.txt
     ```
 6. Download the necessary map tiles for the GPS.
+    TO DO

 7. File transfert the map zipped file using FileZilla.
+Follow the steps from the image:
+    IMAGE

 8. Unzip the file by running on the Raspberry Pi:
     ```